a327ex/windfield/tools/README.md

 - `[ignores]` `(table[string])` - A table of strings containing other collision class names that this collision class will physically ignore (they will go through each other).
 In the example above, colliders of collision class `'Player'` will ignore colliders of collision class `'NPC'` and `'Enemy'`.
 - `[enter]` `(table[string])` - A table of strings containing other collision class names that will generate collision events when they enter contact with this collision class.
 In the example above, colliders of collision class `'Player'` will generate collision events on the frame they enter contact with colliders of collision class `'LevelTransitionArea'`.
 - `[exit]` `(table[string])` - A table of strings containing other collision class names that will generate collision events when they leave contact with this collision class.
 In the example above, colliders of collision class `'Player'` will generate collision events on the frame they exit contact with colliders of collision class `'Projectile'`.
-- `[pre]` `(table[string])` - A table of strings containing other collision class names that will generate collision events right before they enter contact with this collision class.
+- `[pre]` `(table[string])` - A table of strings containing other collision class names that will generate collision events right before collision response is applied.
-- `[post]` `(table[string])` - A table of strings containing other collision class names that will generate collision events right after they exit contact with this collision class.
+- `[post]` `(table[string])` - A table of strings containing other collision class names that will generate collision events right after collision response is applied.

 ---